MasterKun94/stateeasy/docs/index-logging-en.md

 ## Configuration Parameters

-All log configuration parameters are in the `io.masterkun.commons.indexlogging.LogConfig` class:
+All log configuration parameters are in the `io.stateeasy.indexlogging.LogConfig` class:

 | Name                  | Type     | Default Value | Description                                                     |
 |-----------------------|----------|---------------|-----------------------------------------------------------------|